AdobeDocs/commerce-admin.en/help/getting-started/about.md

 [!BADGE Available June 2024]{type=Informative tooltip="Available June 2024"}

-Integrating an ecommerce platform with your ERP, OMS, or CRM is a mission critical requirement.
+Integrating an ecommerce platform with your ERP, OMS, or CRM is a mission-critical requirement.
 Companies can spend tens of thousands of dollars building these integrations.
-To reduce the cost of integrating with back-office systems and to improve reliability of real-time connections, Adobe is introducing an integration starter kit.
+To reduce the cost of integrating with back-office systems and to improve the reliability of real-time connections, Adobe is introducing an integration starter kit.

 The kit includes reference integrations for commonly used commerce data, including orders, products, and customers.
 It also includes onboarding scripts and a standardized architecture for developers to build on following best practices.
 The starter kit (currently in beta) is expected to reduce integration effort by up to 50%.